senresearch/FlxQTL.jl/README.md

-The package can be run with OpenBLAS (built-in Julia dense linear algebra routines) or MKL (Intel's Math Kernel Library).  `MKL.jl` works best on Intel hardware, but it can slightly improve performance without Intel hardware,.
+The package can be run with OpenBLAS (built-in Julia dense linear algebra routines) or MKL (Intel's Math Kernel Library).  `MKL.jl` works best on Intel hardware, but it can slightly improve performance without Intel hardware.
 For installation, and details
 see: [MKL.jl](https://github.com/JuliaComputing/MKL.jl).